 Need some help with deciding what tasks you want a cleaner to do?
-Download your free Everything and the Kitchen Sink list.
+Download your free Everything and the Kitchen Sink list from the Vault.

 Large companies versus smaller companies: A question I am asked quite frequently is, “Is it better to hire a larger cleaning company, like one of the franchises, a smaller local company or just one person?”
 My answer is pretty annoying, because the real answer is, it is totally up to you.
 Larger companies usually offer numbers in the form of more people, which usually means less time in your home.
 However, they tend to be more costly and the turnover can be high.
 That means, you never really know who is coming into your home.

 Smaller cleaning companies or single person operations offer the same services, but can take longer because they are doing the work on a smaller scale.
 However, having been this type of company, I know that the prices are almost always less costly and their room for flexibility is higher.
 Need something extra done this time?
 It is easier to get a hold of one person and deal with them versus trying to speak with a franchise that has rules and standards in place.